mothur/mothur.github.io/_wiki/cooccurrence.md

 quite sensitive to the frequency of species occurrence.
 As such, rowtotals should be maintained or at least kept proportional in the null models.
-Sim9 is well suited to co-occurrence matrices that have an
+Sim9 is well suited to co-occurrence matrices that have an "island list" structure.
-\"island list\" structure.
 Island lists are often found in classical ecology datasets that contain species with well defined habitat patches and are rarely degenerate (matrices that contain empty rows or columns).
-Sim2 is well suited for co-occurrence matrices that have a \"sample list\" structure.
+Sim2 is well suited for co-occurrence matrices that have a "sample list" structure.
 Sample list structured data are found where species have relatively homogeneous habitats and degenerate matrices are common.
 In these matrices species will often occur in only one site.